 Extremely well-seamed mid-calf dress which fastens with snaps and studded belt.
 Worn above matching pants and black suede boots.
 Dress, $80; pants. $35.
 All designed by Luba.
 At Bloomingdale's.

 Skin colored tunic and flimsy pants.
 In the background, loose chemise dress, gathered at the waist.
 By Gayle Kirkpatrick.
 Linguini strapped sandals by Capezio.
 Dress, $145; blouse and pants, $240.
 All at Lord & Taylor.

 IMAGE CREDIT & LINKS

 All images scanned by Sweet Jane from New York Magazine 26 January 1970.
 Original editorial by Caterine Millinare.
 Illustrations by Barbara Nessim.
-Discover more about designer Gayle Kirkpatrick here, view other examples of his work in some of my previous posts here & also here.
-Read about the designer Giorgio di Sant' Angelo here.
-Visit the website of the artist Barbara Nessim here to view an amazing selection of her work from the 1960s to the present day and much more (a must see for any illustrator).
+Discover more about designer Gayle Kirkpatrick.
+View other examples of his work in some of my previous posts here & also here.
+Read about the designer Giorgio di Sant' Angelo.
+Visit the website of the artist Barbara Nessim to view an amazing selection of her work from the 1960s to the present day and much more (a must see for any illustrator!).
 View a video interview in which she discusses her work and the inspiration behind it here.
-Discover more about the heritage of Halston here and finally, read about the Russian designer Luba Marks here.
+Discover more about the heritage of Halston here.
+And finally, read about the Russian designer Luba Marks.